amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 </ul>

 <BR><BR>
 <b>Google Trends</b> has been around, in one form or another, for many years.
-But wasn’t until I needed free internet sentiment data that I dug deeper into this service and have been loving it ever since.
+Yet it wasn’t until I needed free internet sentiment data that I took a closer look at this service and have been loving it ever since.

 <blockquote>Google Trends is a public web facility of Google Inc., based on Google Search, that shows how often a particular search-term is entered relative to the total search-volume across various regions of the world, and in various languages.
 (Source: <a href='http://en.wikipedia.org/wiki/Google_Trends' target='_blank'>Wikipedia.com</a>)</blockquote>

 In this walkthrough, I introduce the tool by accessing it directly through a web browser then how to extract the data to be analyzed with R.

-Let’s start by entering the term ‘cycling’ and limiting our scope to the United States.
+Let’s start by entering the term ``cycling`` and limiting our scope to the United States.
 There seems to be a decline of usage of that search term from 2005 to 2014 as the oscillations are constant but the overall trend is dropping.
+<BR><BR>
 ![plot of chunk unnamed-chunk-6](../img/posts/google-trends-walkthrough/cycling.png)
 <BR><BR>